-A new partnership between the Washington State Library, the Oregon Heritage Commission, and the State Library of Oregon, Northwest Digital Heritage leverages existing infrastructure and best practices created through the Washington Rural Heritage project to extend access to Oregon-based libraries, museums, and cultural heritage organizations.
+A partnership between the Washington State Library, the Oregon Heritage Commission, and the State Library of Oregon, Northwest Digital Heritage leverages existing infrastructure and best practices to enhance access to libraries, museums, and cultural heritage organizations throughout Oregon and Washington.
+Services and support include:

-We also operate a service hub of the Digital Public Library of America (DPLA), which helps bring these unique and local Northwest collections to a wider audience.
+Northwest Digital Heritage also operates a service hub of the Digital Public Library of America (DPLA), which helps bring these unique and local Northwest collections to a wider audience.
 Funding provided in part by the Institute of Museum and Library Services.

 Whether you already have robust digital collections available online or you are starting from scratch, Northwest Digital Heritage invites any Oregon or Washington-based museum, public library, tribe, or organization with cultural heritage materials.
 Academic institutions that are members of the Orbis Cascade Alliance (OCA) should contact OCA's Unique & Local Content Program for more details about their own DPLA service hub.